eringrand/eringrand.github.io/_posts/2015-03-24-sciencegraphics.md

 Contrast is one of THE biggest problems I see in academic figures.
 Things like cyan or yellow on white, red on blue, navy on black... these cause major problems (and headaches) when reading text or trying to discern between lines.
 Your plot doesn't have to be pretty, but it does have to be legible!

-Color in astronomy maps often tags along with Colour-coded image of the molecular cloud
+Color in astronomy maps often tags along with Color-coded image of the molecular cloud

 ----